Honda in Formula One: 2020–2021: Red Bull and AlphaTauri

-Fifth era (post-Red Bull era — 2026 onwards)
+Fifth era (2026 onwards)

 In December 2022, Honda, under its subsidiary Honda Racing Corporation (HRC), officially registered its interest with the FIA to be a power unit manufacturer when the new regulations will be introduced in 2026.

-In May 2023, Honda confirmed its entry for 2026 and announced it would supply its hybrid power units to Aston Martin as a works partner team after seven and eight years of partnerships with two Red Bull-owned teams (Red Bull Racing (2019–2021 as full-works Honda and later 2022–2025 as Honda Red Bull Powertrains) and Scuderia Toro Rosso later Scuderia AlphaTauri and later Racing Bulls (2018–2021 as full-works Honda and later 2022–2025 as Honda Red Bull Powertrains) respectively.
+In May 2023, Honda confirmed its entry for 2026 and announced it would supply its hybrid power units to Aston Martin as a works team after eight years of partnership with Red Bull-owned teams.
 The increased role of the electric element of the power units, which will provide 50% of the total power output, and the introduction of 100% sustainable fuels played a key role in enticing the company to make a full-scale return for the new regulations.
 Honda previously collaborated with the Silverstone-based Formula One team in 2001 and 2002 when it was known as Jordan Grand Prix, and the team also ran Mugen-Honda engines between 1998 and 2000.